Crimes of Fashion

 Crimes of Fashion is a 2004 American crime comedy television film directed by Stuart Gillard.
 The film stars Kaley Cuoco, Dominic Chianese, and Megan Fox, and premiered on ABC Family on July 25, 2004.

 Premise

-Brooke, a plain but creative and hard-working student at the top fashion school in the nation, has come a long way from her tough childhood in foster care.
+The movie follows Brooke, a plain but creative and hard-working student at the top fashion school in the nation, who has come a long way from her tough childhood in foster care.
 Always dreaming of a career in fashion, she is thrilled to finally be on her way.
 However, when the grandfather she never knew about dies, her life is suddenly turned upside down.
-Not only has he left her his estate, he left her in charge of the family business; she is to be the boss of a mob that is trying to become legit.
-If that is not enough, the handsome new student she is falling for may be trying to bring her family down.
+Not only has he left her his estate, he left her in charge of the family business, and now she is to be the boss of a mob that is trying to become legit.
+As if that wasn't not enough, the handsome new student she is falling for may be the one trying to bring her family down.